 Harnessing cytoplasmic incompatibility in pest control

-A study was conducted to investigate the effects of Wolbachia infection on the reproductive success of the wing-dimorphic cricket Velarifictorus aspersus through controlled crossing experiments.
+A study was conducted to investigate the effects of Wolbachia infection on the reproductive success of the wing-dimorphic cricket V. aspersus through controlled crossing experiments.
 The results showed that while Wolbachia infection did not significantly affect nymph development duration or female proportion, crossing infected males with uninfected females resulted in a 28% reduction in the hatching rate, indicating cytoplasmic incompatibility (CI).
 Additionally, Wolbachia-free females laid significantly fewer eggs than infected females, suggesting that Wolbachia enhances female fertility.
 The CI mechanism was linked to the cifB gene, which modifies sperm in infected males, preventing embryo viability unless rescued by the cifA factor in infected females.
 The wAsp-a strain from supergroup A was likely responsible for CI, as no homologous cif genes were detected in supergroups C, D, and F. These findings highlight the dual role of Wolbachia in both reproductive manipulation and fertility enhancement, offering potential applications in biological pest control strategies (Zhu & Liu,2024).

 Pathogen-Associated Microbial Interference (PAMI):

 Enhancing pest susceptibility to pathogens through Pathogen-Associated Microbial Interference (PAMI) is an emerging strategy in sustainable pest control.
-This approach exploits the interactions between a pest’s gut microbiota and pathogenic agents to weaken host defenses and increase infection rates, as demonstrated in pests like the Colorado potato beetle (Leptinotarsa decemlineata) and white grubs (Phyllophaga spp.)
+This approach exploits the interactions between a pest’s gut microbiota and pathogenic agents to weaken host defenses and increase infection rates, as demonstrated in pests like the Colorado potato beetle (L. decemlineata) and white grubs (Phyllophaga spp.)
 (Butcher A.M., 2023).
 PAMI employs four key methods to manipulate gut microbiota.
 The first method, microbial antagonism, involves introducing microbes that compete with or disrupt the native gut microbiota, thereby weakening the pest’s immune system.
 For instance, probiotic strains of Bacillus species alter the gut environment, making beetles more susceptible to infections.
-The second method, pathogen augmentation, enhances the effectiveness of biocontrol agents by combining gut-disrupting microbes with entomopathogens, such as pairing gut-disrupting bacteria with Beauveria bassiana, a fungal pathogen, to suppress immune responses and increase infection success.
+The second method, pathogen augmentation, enhances the effectiveness of biocontrol agents by combining gut-disrupting microbes with entomopathogens, such as pairing gut-disrupting bacteria with B. bassiana, a fungal pathogen, to suppress immune responses and increase infection success.
 The third approach utilizes biocontrol agents with dual action, where microbial agents not only disrupt gut microbiota but also act as direct pathogens (Polenogova et al,.2021).
-An example is Pseudomonas protegens, which produces toxins harmful to both the pest and its gut microbes.
+An example is P. protegens, which produces toxins harmful to both the pest and its gut microbes.
 The fourth strategy involves probiotics and environmental modifications, wherein compounds like chitin derivatives are introduced to promote the proliferation of harmful pathogens, such as entomopathogenic bacteria or fungi, while destabilizing beneficial microbes (Ruiu & Mura,2021).
 A targeted approach also involves replacing beneficial microbes with detrimental ones, particularly in pests like white grubs.
-By introducing specific pathogenic fungi (Beauveria bassiana, Metarhizium anisopliae) or bacteria (Serratia marcescens, Pseudomonas fluorescens, Bacillus thuringiensis), the native gut flora can be disrupted, reducing grub survival rates and population densities.
+By introducing specific pathogenic fungi (B. bassiana, M. anisopliae) or bacteria (S. marcescens, P. fluorescens, B. thuringiensis), the native gut flora can be disrupted, reducing grub survival rates and population densities.
 Additionally, advances in genetic and microbial engineering may allow for more precise manipulation of gut microbiota, further enhancing susceptibility to pathogens (Liu & Smagghe,2023).
 These integrated strategies highlight the potential of microbial manipulation as an effective, environmentally friendly pest management approach, reducing reliance on chemical pesticides while promoting long-term pest suppression.

 Future aspects: